3) Sherlock Holmes in Washington (1943):

-The cinematography was inexpensive, but well-done.
+The cinematography was inexpensive but well-done.
 If you get the restored version from UCLA, the barroom scene where Holmes seeks help in weeding out the Voice of Terror is extremely well-shot.
-The solution to the case is clearly unexpected and the film packs an emotional wallop.
-The spirit of World War II stood out.
+The solution to the case is unexpected and the film packs an emotional wallop.
+The spirit of World War II comes through in the film.
 The Voice of Terror is a film about sacrifice, courage, and the indomitable spirit that refused to blink in the face of Nazi Germany.

 World War II brought many changes to the lives of fictional detectives.
-In one way or another, not only Sherlock Holmes, but other detectives such as Nero Wolfe and Charlie Chan lent their skills to the war effort.
-World War II when people from all walks of life were having their lives shaken up.
-Holmes was no different than that regard.
+Not only Sherlock Holmes, but other detectives such as Nero Wolfe and Charlie Chan lent their skills to the war effort.
+World War II was when people from all walks of life were having their lives shaken up.
+Holmes was no different..

 And what would Arthur Conan Doyle think of his hero becoming a Nazi buster?
 The last line of the film provides a clue.
 Holmes tells Watson, “But there’s an East wind coming all the same.
 Such a wind as never blew on England yet.
 It will be cold and bitter, Watson, and a good many of us may wither before its blast.
 But it’s God’s own wind none the less.
 And a greener, better, stronger land will be in the sunshine when the wind is clearer.”
-The quote was said in the Doyle story, “His Last Bow.”
-In that story, Holmes had involved himself in World War I counterespionage, leaving little doubt that Doyle would have approved of the War movies had he been alive at the time.
+The quote was actually a line Doyle wrote for Holmes in “His Last Bow,” which was set during World War I. I have no doubt that this film is one Doyle would approve of.

 1) The Adventures of Sherlock Holmes (1939)